freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 ### 180.1

-To use a variable, place `$` in front of it like this, `$VARIABLE_NAME`.
+To use a variable, place `$` in front of it like this: `$VARIABLE_NAME`.
 Shell scripts run from top to bottom, so you can only use variable below where it's created.
-Use `echo` to print your question.
+Use `echo` to print your variable.

 #### HINTS